ippontech/blog-usa/posts/convenient-secrets-with-spring-boot-cloud-aws.md

 ![Create Parameter Screenshot](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/07/aws-param-store-create-parameter.png)

-A few things to note, for the *type* field we could have used a String but instead I chose **SecureString** to keep the value encrypted at rest.
+A few things to note, for the *type* field I could have used a String but instead I chose **SecureString** to keep the value encrypted at rest.
 You can do either, and it will be transparently decrypted when it is retrieved.
-For the `name` field, the prefix `/config/application/` is important but everything else is just made up.
+For the *name* field, the prefix `/config/application/` is important but everything else is just made up.
 I'll go into why the prefix is important in just a bit.

 ## Retrieving Secrets